shaficse/Search-Engine/README.md

    3. Input a search query and click "Search" or press 'Enter'.

-   4. View the ranked list of sentences most similar to your query.
+   4. View the ranked 10  most of the similar passages to your query.

    <img src="screenshots/app-1.png" width="600">